-The commercial operation date (COD) requested for the generating facility is December 31, 2018.
-Based on the requested COD, the assumed back-feed date for the facility is August 31, 2018.
+The commercial operation date (COD) requested for the generating facility is December 31, 2018 and the requested back-feed date is August 1, 2018.
 The IR indicated that this Feasibility Study should include studies for both Network Resource Interconnection Service (NRIS) and Energy Resource Interconnection Service (ERIS).